-Note: given that collaboration is a vital academic skill, I would encourage you to team up with one other classmate to work on these assignments, If you decide to do so, please note that you will be asked to comment on the work of collaboration (scheduling, editing, etc.) in your Final Portfolio.
+Given that collaboration is a vital academic skill, I would encourage you to team up with one other classmate to work on the presentations / reading analyses, If you decide to do so, please note that you will be asked to comment on the work of collaboration (scheduling, editing, etc.) in your Final Portfolio.